yoelmatveyev/Fireworld/README.md

 It is fully backward compatible with Fireworld, being a superset of Fireworld and thus Turing-complete.
 The "electrons" are running on the surface of the wires, which are implemented as the fourth, immutable state.
 The new rules are as follows:

+**A cell survives if surrounded by 7 live cells**

-**A cell is born, if surrounded by a living (State 1) cell and 2 or 3 wire cells.**
+**A cell is born if surrounded by 1 live (State 1) cell and 2 or 3 wire cells.**

-**A cell is born, if surrounded by two horizontally adjacent living cells and 2 or 3 wire cells.**
+**A cell is born if surrounded by 2 horizontally adjacent living cells and 2 or 3 wire cells.**

+Importantly, a cell **can not survive next to wire cells**.

-The second rule ensures that Fireworld's photons easily "ignite" electrons on the wires.
+The last rule helps to "ignite" electrons on the wires by free photons.

+# FireWorld